-Doctoral applicants wishing to be considered for financial support for a campus visit should submit the following materials before December 8, 2017.
-Visitation to campus for interested candidates will be scheduled early in 2018.
+Applicants wishing to be considered for financial support for a campus visit should submit the following materials before December 6, 2019.
+Visitation to campus for interested candidates will be scheduled after the first of the year.

 - A cover letter articulating an area of interest for doctoral studies and research

 - Names and contact information for 3 academic or professional references

 - If available, please include unofficial reports of any recently completed standardized tests such as the GRE.